urbanware-org/vu-piconloader/how-to/piconloader_en.md

 This project is distributed under the [MIT license](https://opensource.org/licenses/MIT), which can also be found inside the `LICENSE` file.

-Installing and configuring *PiconLoader*, requires fundamental experience with *Linux*, its shell and the *vi* editor (not *Vim*, as it is not available on the system) for modifying files.
+Installing and configuring *Vu-PiconLoader*, requires fundamental experience with *Linux*, its shell and the *vi* editor (not *Vim*, as it is not available on the system) for modifying files.

 Notice that the improper use of shell commands as well as well as modifying certain files may cause data loss or even corrupt your system!
 Due to this, you have to be careful and understand what you are doing ("think before you type").